LoyolaChicagoCode/clickcounter-android-rxscala/README.md

 - Right-click robolectric.launch > Run As > robolectric

 These should run (and pass) in the standard JUnit test runner.

+# Adding dependencies

+To add a dependency, you can usually

+- look it up by name in [MVNrepository](http://mvnrepository.com/)
+- find the desired version
+- select the sbt tab
+- copy the portion _after_ `libraryDependencies +=`
+- paste it into this section of project/Build.scala (followed by a comma)

+    libraryDependencies ++= Seq(

+If you are using Eclipse, you will also need to

+- rerun

+    $ sbt eclipse

+- File > Refresh

+- redo the preparation for running the functional tests

+# Anticipated FAQs

 # Acknowledgments